iagoFG/matrix43.js/README.md

 # matrix43.js
-A matrix transformations library both compatible with HTML Canvas and libraries like PixiJS
+A matrix transformations library both compatible with libraries like PixiJS and with pure HTML canvas component.